 The LEDs, shown in Figs. 1 and 3.1 thru 3.6 on the face of the Trip Unit, light "RED" to indicate the reason for any automatic trip operation.
-As indicated in Figs. 3.1-3.6, each LED is strategically located in the related segment of the time-current curve depicted on the face of the Trip Unit.
+As indicated in Figs. 3.1 - 3.6, each LED is strategically located in the related segment of the time-current curve depicted on the face of the Trip Unit.
 The reason for trip is identified by the segment of the time-current curve where the LED is lighted "RED", and shown by the "code" in the Display.
-Following an automatic protection trip operation, the external control power to the Power/Relay Module (See Section 1.4) will maintain the LED "RED" and will continue to send a TRIP signal to LOCKOUT the circuit breaker until the Trip Unit is RESET.
-The Digitrip RMS 610 Trip Unit can be RESET by pressing and releasing the "TRIP RESET" button.
-(See Fig.1 lower right corner just above the "UNIT STATUS" LED.)
+Following an automatic protection trip operation, the external control power to the Power/Relay Module (see Section 1.4) will maintain the LED "RED" and will continue to send a TRIP signal to LOCKOUT the circuit breaker until the Trip Unit is RESET.
+The Digitrip RMS 810 Trip Unit can be RESET in two ways:

+either press and release the "TRIP RESET" button (See Fig. 1 lower right corner just above the "UNIT STATUS" LED.), or